MicrosoftDocs/winrt-api/windows.security.credentials/passwordcredential_passwordcredential_1001825332.md

 The resource for which the credentials are used.

 ### -param userName
 The user name that must be present in the credentials.
+This value must not be null or empty, otherwise an exception will be thrown.

 ### -param password
 The password for the created credentials.
+This value must not be null or empty, otherwise an exception will be thrown.

 ## -remarks